alexch/codelikethis/public/lessons/www/html.md

 Some tags exclusively describe _how_ it's contents should be displayed (ex. `<b>`), where as some _describe_ it's contents (ex. `<strong>`).
 Web content isn't just about appearence.
 It matters how it is intepreted.

 * Semantics are all about meaning - what is the purpose?
-* Not all HTML elements convey meaning - not all HTML elements are semantic (ex. div).
+* Not all HTML elements convey meaning - not all HTML elements are semantic (e.g. `div`).
 * Imagine a blind person using a screen reader - how might they understand the difference between a `<strong>` and a `<b>` tag?
 * Not all elements **style** content, and not all elements define **structure** or layout.

 # HTML Has Flaws

-* Difficult to parse
+* Difficult to parse (both for humans and for programs)
 * Poor whitespace rules
 * Case insensitive, except when it's not
   * For example, Ç is &amp;Ccedil; and ç is &amp;ccedil;
 * Open and close tag names should match but often aren't required to
   * For example, &lt;b>bold &lt;i>italic&lt;/b>&lt;/i>
+* Browsers will happily render invalid HTML, which leads to the propagation of invalid HTML
 * Muddled distinctions
   * between *semantics* (what the tag's content *means*) and *style* (how the tag's content is *displayed*)
   * between *elements* and *attributes* and *content*